WordPress/meta-environment/README.md

 The environment will contain all of the open-source code that runs each supported site, as well as some sample data that mimics the production site.

-WME is built on top of [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) (VVV), and works by provisioning the WordPress.org sites into an existing VVV installation.
+WME is built on top of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV), and works by provisioning the WordPress.org sites into an existing VVV installation.
 You can find a lot of documentation and resources for working with VVV on its homepage.